Paresh Rawal: Early and personal life

 Rawal with his wife Swaroop Sampat at the screening of the film Oye Lucky!
 Lucky Oye!

 Rawal was born and raised in Bombay (present-day Mumbai) to a Gujarati family.

+Rawal completed his education in Mumbai and graduated from Narsee Monjee College of Commerce and Economics.
+During his college years, he was associated with theatre, which preceded his entry into films.

 In 1987, Rawal married Swaroop Sampat, an actress and winner of the Miss India contest in 1979.
 Paresh and Swaroop have two sons, Aditya and Anirudh.
 He is an alumnus of Narsee Monjee College of Commerce & Economics, Vile Parle, Mumbai.

-As per his wife's admission, Rawal is Brahmin while his wife Swaroop Sampat is Bhatia.
+His son Aditya Rawal is an actor and writer.
+He made his acting debut with the Hindi film Bamfaad (2020).

 Career

 Rawal made his debut with the 1985 film Arjun in a supporting role.
-He was also part of the cast of the Doordarshan TV Serial, Bante Bigadte.
-It was the 1986 blockbuster Naam that established him as an actor with great talent.
-He then appeared in over 100 films throughout the 1980s and 1990s, mostly as the main villain, such as in Roop ki Rani Choron Ka Raja, Kabzaa, King Uncle, Ram Lakhan, Daud, Baazi and so many more.
+He was also part of the cast of the Doordarshan TV serial, Bante Bigadte.
+It was the 1986 blockbuster, Naam, that established him as an actor with great talent.
+He then appeared in over 100 films throughout the 1980s and 1990s, mostly as the antagonist, such as in Roop ki Rani Choron Ka Raja, Kabzaa, King Uncle, Ram Lakhan, Sir for which he won Filmfare Award for Best Villian, Dilwale, Daud, Baazi and so many more.
 In the 1990s, he also starred in the cult comedy Andaz Apna Apna in which he played a double role.
 Rawal was perceived as a character actor by both audiences and critics until the 2000 Bollywood cult classic Hera Pheri, after which he starred in many Hindi mainstream films as a lead actor or main protagonist.
 Rawal played the dim-witted, boisterous and kind-hearted Marathi landlord Baburao Ganpatrao Apte in the film Hera Pheri, who takes in Raju (Akshay Kumar) and Shyam (Sunil Shetty) as paying guests in his house.
-Rawal's acting was a key reason for the major nationwide success the film received.
+Rawal's performance was a key reason for the major nationwide success the film received.
 For his performance, he won the Filmfare Best Comedian Award.
 He reprised his role as Baburao in the sequel to the film Phir Hera Pheri (2006), which was also successful.

-Another notable lead role came in 2002 when Rawal portrayed one of three blind bank robbers in the hit film Aankhen, co-starring Amitabh Bachchan, Aditya Pancholi, Akshay Kumar, Arjun Rampal and Sushmita Sen. Rawal, for the remainder of the 2000s, was seen in mainly comedy oriented multi-starrers, mostly among the lead protagonists such as in Awara Paagal Deewana (2002), Hungama (2003), Hulchul (2004), Garam Masala (2005), Deewane Huye Paagal (2005), Malamaal Weekly (2006), Golmaal: Fun Unlimited (2006), Chup Chup Ke (2006), Bhagam Bhag (2007), Shankar Dada MBBS (Telugu), Bhool Bhulaiyaa, Welcome, Mere Baap Pehle Aap (2008) and De Dana Dan (2009).
+Another notable lead role came in 2002 when Rawal portrayed one of three blind bank robbers in the hit film Aankhen, co-starring Amitabh Bachchan, Aditya Pancholi, Akshay Kumar, Arjun Rampal and Sushmita Sen. Rawal, for the remainder of the 2000s, was seen in mainly comedy oriented multi-starrers, mostly among the lead protagonists such as in Awara Paagal Deewana (2002), Hungama (2003), Hulchul (2004), Garam Masala (2005), Deewane Huye Paagal (2005), Malamaal Weekly (2006), Golmaal: Fun Unlimited (2006), Chup Chup Ke (2006), Bhagam Bhag (2006), Shankar Dada MBBS (Telugu), Bhool Bhulaiyaa, Welcome, Mere Baap Pehle Aap (2008) and De Dana Dan (2009).
 In 2010, Rawal acted in the movie Aakrosh, based on honour killing.